-I don’t think this would work on an online casino with their near perfect random number generators (RNGs).
-If you want to try though, the best place is Skybet Roulette where you can bet for just 1p all the way up £5000 on red or black.
+I don't think this would work on an online casino with its near-perfect random number generators (RNGs).
+If you want to try though, the best place is Bet365 Roulette where you can bet for just 1p all the way up £5000 on red or black.
 For any system to work, you really do need a big variation between the minimum and maximum bet.
 The bigger the better.

-There are many other systems which are essentially the same as the ones described above.
+There are many other systems that are essentially the same as the ones described above.
 They involve, increasing, decreasing stakes in a systematic manner.
-These include, D’Almbert and Fibonacci sequences.
+These include, D'Almbert and Fibonacci sequences.

 Roulette is a negative expectation game.
 You can win in the short term but in the long run, you cannot beat the casino.
 Think of systems as playing Russian Roulette or picking up pounds in front of a steamroller.
 You can win in the short term but when the losses come, they will be painful.

 Roulette is a fun game and should be only played with money you can afford to lose.
-If you are tempted to try out any systems, try playing at Sky Vegas, the 1 penny roulette table will limit your losses.
+If you are tempted to try out any systems, try playing at bet365, the 1 penny roulette table will limit your losses.